hamoonzehzad/MarshallActon2/README.md

 ## Notes

-1- This application doesn't have anything to do with the low level chipset configuration and it just uses the high level communication APIs provided by the operating system.
+1- This application doesn't have anything to do with the low level chipset configurations and it just uses the high level communication APIs provided by the operating system.

 2- Although this application is written by .NET 8 which is cross-platform but it's worth to mention that it uses just windows APIs to find the Bluetooth devices so you cannot run this application on Mac or Linux.